 Cucumber plants should start producing a crop of fruit once the female flowers start to appear.
-However, if you planted too late, high temperatures could cause female flowers to abort.
+However, if you planted too late, high temperatures could cause some of the female flowers to abort.

 “In the case of cucumbers, squash, and pumpkins, cool temperatures promote development of female or perfect flowers at a node closer to the base of plant, and the ratio of male to female flowers is reduced.
 Generally high temperatures promote male flowers, and delay female flower development.”https://hortnews.extension.iastate.edu/2016/07-29/cucurbits.htm

-So, if you want more female flowers to appear sooner, keep your plants cool!
-To encourage female cucumber flowers, plant them outside where it is cooler (not in the greenhouse.
+So, if you want to increase female flowers in cucumbers, keep your plants cool!
+To encourage female cucumber flowers, plant them outside where it is cooler (not in the greenhouse).

-One other option is to plant mostly gynoecious cucumber plants in your garden.
 This will give you more female flowers, but it may cause another problem: lack of male cucumber flowers.
 Let’s talk about that problem next.